zimolzak/cv/README.md

 emergency cancer presentations in the United States.** Society to Improve Diagnosis in Medicine conference, selected for oral presentation.
 10/2021.

-Zimolzak AJ. **Data processes and machine learning for health research, in the US Department of Veterans Affairs.** Invited seminar talk, University of Houston Department of Industrial Engineering.
-4/16/2021.

 Kapadia P, Zimolzak A, Murphy D, Lyratzopoulos G, Abel G, Upadhyay D, Scott T, Singh H. **Development of eMeasures to Study Missed and Delayed